dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 ### Test run

-To verify that all works.
+To verify that it works.

 1. Clone the project.